MaximumOctopus/FolderScanUltra/README.md

 # History

-This was originally a Delphi application called X.Robot which received a C++ rewrite in 2019.
+This was originally a Delphi application, released as part of the Xinorbis toolset, called XCom, it was renamed X.Robot many years ago, and received a C++ rewrite in 2019.

 In 2022 I decided to rename it and add it to my pool of applications receiving regular updates (two applications now, so maybe a puddle, not a pool).